Air transports of heads of state and government: Lithuania

-The President and the government of Lithuania use one of the three Alenia C-27J Spartans of the Lithuanian Air Force in a passenger configuration.
+Since late 1990's the president and the government of Lithuania use one of the three Alenia C-27J Spartans of the Lithuanian Air Force in a passenger configuration, which flies under a Lithuanian Air Force callsign.
+For longer trips, commercial aircraft are used.

 Luxembourg

 A private Cessna 550 Citation II, a Learjet 35A or even a 737-700 chartered from the flag carrier Luxair are sometimes used for governmental flights.
+Other than that, commercial aircraft is used, for example Prime Minister Xavier Bettel used a Vietnam Airlines plane to travel to Vietnam for a working visit.